sclorg/container-common-scripts/README.md

 `SHELLCHECK_FILES`
 One or more files or directories to be scanned by the shellcheck, default is `.`, which means a whole repository directory.
+If a directory is provided then all of its content is scanned as well.

 `clean-hook`
 Append Makefile rules to this variable to make sure additional cleaning actions are run